• Skip to main content

 Instructions

-• Make lemon-tahini sauce by whisking together TAHINI, SOY SAUCE, LEMON JUICE and ZEST, and WATER in a small bowl.
-Set aside.
+• Make the tahini sauce.
+WHISK together the TAHINI, SOY SAUCE, LEMON ZEST, LEMON JUICE, and WATER in a small bowl.
+Add more WATER as needed to thin the sauce.

-• Stir in KALE and sauté a few minutes until tender.
+• Add the kale.
+Stir in the DINO KALE and cook until wilted.

 Did you make this?
 We'd love your feedback!!Please rate and review it here or below ⤵️